gazpachu/joanmira/pages/blog/2016-01-20---tutorial-build-a-weather-app-with-react/index.md

 var Api = require('./utils/api');
 ```

 The two first modules correspond to the React framework.
 Classname is a 3rd party module (recommended by React) to build class names that contain dynamic data.
 In JSX we cannot use '+' like in JS to concatenate strings in the class attribute.
-The Api object is requiring the module that we will use to fetch data from the Weather API.
+The API object is requiring the module that we will use to fetch data from the Weather API.
 Notice that to load this module, we have to build the relative path, as it's not a module that we have installed with NPM.

 Now we are going to define a few variables to handle the cities from the query string: